lirsacc/py-gql/README.md

 Not all these points are satisfied yet but py-gql should be ready for general use.
 It is however still in a fairly experimental phase and to reflect that versions are still in the `0.x.y`.The API is still subject to change as different part of the codebase are iterated on and are getting more use against production codebases.

-## Development setup
+## Development

-Make sure you are using Python 3.6+.
+Make sure you are using Python 3.6+ (you can run the tests under 3.5 but `black` other development tasks are not guaranteed to work).

 Clone this repo and create a virtualenv before installing the development dependencies: